-- The barcode file to be imported should be named "barcode.csv".
-In the imported directory, only one "barcode.csv" file is available. - It is recommended that you use the "Notepad++" program to open the barcode file.
-Barcode ID and barcode sequences in the file should be separated by a comma. - The barcode file should not contain blank lines or full-width characters.
-The barcode sequence should include no fewer than two bases. - Barcode sequence should be unique, and barcode ID and barcode sequence should not be empty. - Barcode sequences of a DualBarcode file should not contain any characters other than "A", "T", "C", "G", and "N". - Barcode sequences of a single barcode file should not contain any characters other than "A", "T", "C", and "G". - Barcode name and mismatch number are mandatory for each barcode file.
+- The barcode file can only be imported through the control software. - The barcode file to be imported should be named "barcode.csv".
+In the imported directory, only one "barcode.csv" file is available. - The barcode file should not contain blank lines or full-width characters.
+The barcode sequence should include no fewer than two bases. - Barcode ID and barcode sequences in the file should be separated by a comma. - Barcode sequence should be unique, and barcode ID and barcode sequence should not be empty. - Barcode sequences of a DualBarcode file should not contain any characters other than "A", "T", "C", "G", and "N". - Barcode sequences of a single barcode file should not contain any characters other than "A", "T", "C", and "G". - Barcode name and mismatch number are mandatory for each barcode file. - The barcodeName can only contain letters, numbers, hyphens (-), plus signs (+), and underscores ().
+Its length should be between 1 to 50 characters.